Yutong E10: South America

+Singapore

+In Singapore, the Land Transport Authority took delivery of ten E12s alongside a fleet of ten double deck E12DDs in April 2020, part of an order of 60 electric buses from 3 different manufacturers for the country.
+The E12s and E12DDs were leased to SMRT Buses, Tower Transit and Go-Ahead in 2020, and are currently housed in Woodlands Depot (SMRT Buses), Bulim Depot (Tower Transit), and Loyang Depot (Go-Ahead).

+Oceania

-In Australia, the Yutong E12 has proven popular with many bus operators around the country who opted to trial the vehicle.
-Nine Yutong E12s were delivered to Interline Bus Services from April 2021, a small fleet was delivered to Transit Systems NSW, and eight E12s began entering service with ACTION of Canberra from February 2023.
-E12s were also ordered by New Zealand operator Go Bus Transport, with nine delivered to Auckland for its 'Airporter' services serving Auckland Airport in January 2021 and an additional three delivered for services in Christchurch later in the year.
+In Australia, the Yutong E12 has proven popular with many bus operators nationwide who opted to trial the vehicle.
+Nine Yutong E12s were delivered to Interline Bus Services from April 2021, a small fleet was delivered to Transit Systems NSW, and eight E12s began entering service with ACTION of Canberra from February 2023, followed by a further 90 E12s in June 2023.
+E12s were also ordered by New Zealand operator Go Bus Transport, with nine delivered to Auckland for its AirportLink services serving Auckland Airport in January 2021 and an additional three delivered for services in Christchurch later in the year, followed by the delivery of eleven E10s to Ritchies Transport for city services in Dunedin in early 2024.